douglasbouchet/ML_on_blockchain/README.md

 states, aggregate results of workers, decide which worker should be working on learning).
 Every node (worker) of the process will have to send its result to the learning server.

+As we are running sequentially we will need to split ressources between workers and fl server.
+The pseudo code of the main algorithm is the following:
+TODO!!!!!!!!

 ### assumptions

 Every workers make correct computations and send correct data to the learning server (we will maybe work on a bizantine resilient system later.)

+### federated learning explication:

+#### aggregation:

+Once a group of workers send the same updated model to the fl server, the fl server's model is updated by the following:
+- Each weight of the server's model is the mean between current weight and new weight or,
+- Each weight of the server's model is replaced by new weight